pouchdb/pouchdb/docs/guides-async-code.md

 {"status":404,"name":"not_found","message":"missing"}
 ```

 This is really nice!
 No matter where the misspelling is, the error can be handled within a single function.
-Much better than having to do `if (err){}` an endless number of times!
+That's much nicer than having to do `if (err){}` an endless number of times!

 An alternate way of catching errors
 -------